This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - fails to maintain an appropriate standard of professional conduct, not specified at clause 28

-the Faculty or School may determine the student is at risk of failing to maintain adequate progress and will review the student’s performance in accordance with the process outlined in the relevant program and/or course documentation.
+the College or School may determine the student is at risk of failing to maintain adequate progress and will review the student’s performance in accordance with the process outlined in the relevant program and/or course documentation.

 (28) If a student undertaking a professional experience demonstrates:

 - non-academic misconduct or